 Individuals who ask, without prior invitation, to visit the European Parliament’s premises, are offered a short audio-guided visit to the gallery of the European Parliament's debating chamber in Brussels at designated times and on specific days, outside part sessions.
 No subsidy is granted for these visits.

 It is open to all citizens seven days a week without an entrance pass and free of charge.
-In January 2015 it welcomed its one millionth visitor.
+In October 2016 it welcomed its one and a half millionth visitor.
 In its first year it received over 270,000 visitors, in the second and third around 350.000 visitors.
 Interviews and guest book entries show that most visitors found it a positive experience and that it is one of the 10 most visited sights in Brussels.

 The Centre is designed for adults and children of all ages.
 Special 1-hour tours have been created for 8-14 year olds and each stage of the visit caters for children.
 Children will receive their own handheld media guides to use free of charge.